What is a Slack Channel?

 • General announcements

-Public channels keep work visible and reduce duplicated efforts across teams.
+Public channels keep work transparent and reduce duplicated efforts across teams.

 Private Channels

-Private channels are limited to invited members only.
-If you are not added, you cannot see the channel or its messages.
+Private channels are restricted to invited members only.
+If you're not added, you can't see the channel or its messages.
 These are useful for sensitive topics, such as:

 • Human resources conversations